LSEG-API-Samples/Article.DataLibrary.DotNet.TopNewsConsumer/README.md

 The extension has a higher priority than the header.
 It means that if, for example, the accept header equals "text/html", but story ID is sent as sampleStory.json, the result will be in JSON format.

-You can find additional details about the stories operation from [RDP News Service User and Design Guide](https://my.refinitiv.com/content/dam/myrefinitiv/products/11528/en/UserGuides/604929.pdf), and we also have [article](https://developers.refinitiv.com/en/article-catalog/article/build-news-headlines-mobile-app-using-flutter-and-rdp-part1) which provide a sample mobile app to retrieve the news story using the stories operation.
+You can find additional details about the stories operation from [RDP News Service User and Design Guide](https://my.refinitiv.com/content/dam/myrefinitiv/products/11528/en/UserGuides/604929.pdf).
+We also have [article](https://developers.refinitiv.com/en/article-catalog/article/build-news-headlines-mobile-app-using-flutter-and-rdp-part1)  that provides a sample mobile app to retrieve the news story using the stories operation.

 ### Images operation